My artwork is a celebration of my family's totem, The Saltwater Crocodile.

 Everything is connected, the land, the water and us.

-Award winning Darwin artist Joshua Bonson, with no formal training, has exploded onto the national art stage with works in Collections of the National Gallery of Australia, Kerry Stokes Collection, Wheelock Properties Collection, the Toga Contemporary Art Collection and Art Bank Collection to name but a few, as do many private collections both nationally and internationally.
+Award winning Darwin artist Joshua Bonson has exploded onto the national art stage with works in Collections of the National Gallery of Australia, Kerry Stokes Collection, Wheelock Properties Collection, the Toga Contemporary Art Collection and Art Bank Collection to name a few, and has found success in many private collections both nationally and internationally.